-Farther north of Hannett Avenue, the character of Edith Boulevard changes as the land use transitions to industrial businesses interspersed with some social services, a cemetery, and a park.
+Farther north of Hannett Avenue, the character of Edith Road changes as the land use transitions to industrial businesses interspersed with some social services, a cemetery, and a park.
 The industrial businesses face the street, with buildings set back and front setback areas serving as places for storing supplies and parking.
 These businesses generate little foot traffic and require access for large trucks.
 Tall fences provide security on most property lines.
 Properties generally have a 6-foot-wide landscape strip in front of or just behind their fences.
 Utility poles are only on the west side of the street, west of the sidewalk.
-Residents complain that it is too dark to feel safe in this area at night, particularly where Edith Boulevard travels under I-40.
+Residents complain that it is too dark to feel safe in this area at night, particularly where Edith travels under I-40.

-2.4.7.
+2.3.7.
 Other Local Roads

 A number of streets in the neighborhood are very narrow, often squeezed in between houses.
-Martinez Drive, Maggies Lane, and Sprunk Road have paved widths of only 12 feet; Granite Avenue, Gomez Road, and Cordero Road have paved widths of only 20 feet.
+Martinez Drive, Maggie's Lane, and Sprunk Road have paved widths of only 12 feet; Granite Road, Gomez Road, and Cordero Road have paved widths of only 20 feet.
 In contrast, the standard width of Albuquerque's residential streets is 32 feet.
-Many narrow residential streets have alley-type paving with center drainage, since narrow ROW widths cannot accommodate curb and gutter.
+Many narrow residential streets have alley-type paving with center drainage, since narrow right-of-way widths cannot accommodate curb and gutter.
 These narrow, winding streets can handle only minimal traffic and cannot accommodate additional outside traffic without severely impacting nearby residences.
-Currently, Maggies Lane is closed off from Broadway Boulevard to Arno Street and Arno Street to Edith Boulevard by private gates, although the ROW has not been officially vacated.
+Currently, Maggie's Lane is closed off from Broadway to Arno and Arno to Edith by private gates, although the ROW has not been officially vacated.

-2.4.8.
+2.3.8.
 University of New Mexico Transportation Strategic Plan

-A University of New Mexico transportation strategic plan is underway that may impact Martineztown/ Santa Barbara.
+A University of New Mexico Transportation Strategic Plan is underway that may impact Martineztown/ Santa Barbara.

 The June 2009 draft of that plan recommends that Mountain Road be extended east from the I-25 East Frontage Road to provide access to the proposed new hospital and expansion of the Health Sciences Center.
-In addition, changes would be made to the Mountain Road/I-25 frontage road intersections.
+In addition, changes would be made to the Mountain/I-25 frontage road intersections.